Arnab-Gupta/predictable-latency-schedulers/silo.md

 ## QJUMP

 (2015)
-1. QJUMP relies on information about application performance requirements, related to latency, rate and packet size, at network initialization time.
+1. QJUMP relies on information about application performance requirements, related to latency, rate and packet size, at network initialization time, using them to compute the maximum latency.

 1. It ensures a maximum latency of $2nP/R + \epsilon$, which is the **network epoch**, where $n$ is the number of hosts, $P$ is the max packet size (in bits), $R$ is the rate of the slowest link (in bits/sec) and $\epsilon$ is the cumulative processing delay introduced by switch hops.